Find a Registered Dental Hygienist

 Related signs and symptoms

-• Tuberculosis is an infectious, chronic granulomatous disease, typically classified as latent (inactive) TB infection (LTBI) or active TB disease (pulmonary and/or extrapulmonary).
+• Tuberculosis is an infectious, chronic granulomatous disease, now classified as TB infection or TB disease (i.e., active — pulmonary and/or extrapulmonary).

-• About one-third of the world’s human population is infected with TB, mostly in less-developed countries.
-In 2017, an estimated 10 million people worldwide fell ill with tuberculosis.
+• About one-quarter of the world’s human population is infected with TB, mostly in less-developed countries.
+In 2019, an estimated 10 million people worldwide fell ill with tuberculosis, and 1.4 million people died from TB.

-• Canada has one of the world’s lowest rates of active tuberculosis, with 1,796 cases reported in 2017.
-Of these cases, about 72% were foreign-born, 17% were Canadian-born Indigenous, and 7% were Canadian-born non-Indigenous.
+• Canada has one of the world’s lowest rates of active tuberculosis, with 1,829 cases reported in 2021.
+Of these cases, about 77% were foreign-born, 17% were Canadian-born Indigenous, and 4% were Canadian-born non-Indigenous.
+In Ontario in 2022, 751 cases were reported, along with 47 deaths.

 • a bad cough that lasts 2–3 weeks or longer;